-The WEF report compares levels of gender-based disparity around the globe using the four indicators of economic participation and opportunity, educational attainment, health and survival, and political empowerment.
-Each country’s overall level of gender equality is calculated based on various subcategories, with one being the highest possible score, indicating that gender parity has been achieved, while zero means complete gender disparity.
+The WEF report analyzes various statistical data on the status of women using four categories of economic participation and opportunity, educational attainment, health and survival, and political empowerment.
+The gender gap index is based on one being the highest possible score, indicating that gender parity has been achieved, while zero means complete gender disparity.

 Compiled by Nippon.com based on data from the World Economic Forum Global Gender Gap Report 2020.

 (Translated from Japanese.
 Banner photo © Pixta.)